ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

                 }], delegators: [] }
 ```

-When the time reaches `1654656829`, this node will start validating the Primary Network.
-When it reaches `1662602029`, this node will stop validating the Primary Network.
+When the time reaches `1654656829` (Wed Jun 08 2022 02:53:49 GMT+0000), this node will start validating the Primary Network.
+When it reaches `1662602029` (Thu Sep 08 2022 01:53:49 GMT+0000), this node will stop validating the Primary Network.
 The staked AVAX will be returned to the user's `P-chain address`, and the rewards, if any, will be given to `rewardAddress`.

 ### Mainnet Workflow